 GPT-4 — “a new milestone in deep learning development”

-As presented by OpenAI’s President and Co-Founder Greg Brockman in a YouTube GPT-4 Developer Livestream on the 14th of March, the new model shows greater accuracy and problem-solving & reasoning capabilities than its predecessors.
-It also seems to understand the context and the meaning of users’ requests, as well as follow-up prompts (either questions, requests, or just comments to previous prompts within the same “conversation”) better than GPT-3 and GPT-3.5-turbo — and hence, generate more accurate and trustworthy outputs.
-AND it’s more creative!
+As presented by OpenAI’s President and Co-Founder Greg Brockman in a YouTube GPT-4 Developer Livestream on the 14th of March, GPT-4 is a large multimodal model that shows greater accuracy and problem-solving & reasoning capabilities than previous GPT-3 and GPT-3.5.
+It also seems to understand the context and the meaning of users’ requests, as well as follow-up prompts (either questions, requests, or just comments to previous prompts within the same “conversation”) better than earlier GPT models — and hence, generate more accurate and trustworthy outputs.
+And it’s more creative!

 Example of OpenAI GPT-4's creativity: GPT-4 explaining the plot of Cinderella in a sentence where each word begins with the next letter in the alphabet from A to Z